LucasLudueno/arp-spoofing/README.md

 # Description

-This is a basic project that allows you to play and test the MITM technique: arp-spoofing
+This is a basic project that allows you to play and test the MITM technique: arp-spoofing.

+Made to run in Ubuntu.
+Tested with Ubuntu 18.04

 # Execution

 ## ARP Spoofing

+_Note: Before starting ensure having `arpspoof` command installed._

 ### Scan LAN
 In order to detect the router IP and all the other ips connected in the same LAN is needed to run `./scan-lan.sh`.